timcdlucas/timcdlucas.github.io/_posts/2022-08-13-What_size_predictive_intervals_should_we_use.md

 This point is probably the most subjective, but possibly the most important.
 Despite our best efforts, I think most people, even trained scientists, think of a 95% prediction interval as "the true value is almost certainly in this interval".
-Obviously, this isn't true, 1 in 20 95% prediction intervals will not cover the true value.
+Obviously, this isn't true.
+1 in 20 95% prediction intervals will not cover the true value.
 Furthermore, we are talking about prediction intervals, and we will almost certainly be making hundreds of predictions.
 Therefore, we must expect many of our prediction intervals not to cover their respective true values.